 Unlike other funds that receive JSF distributions, the Secondary Road Patrol and Training Fund does not receive a percentage of the overall JSF balance.
 Instead, the fund receives \$10 from every paid \$40 assessment resulting from a traffic citation off the top and before any of the following percentage distributions.
-In FY 2017-18, the fund received \$8.8 million of the JSF's \$49.6 million balance.
+In FY 2019-20, the fund received \$6.7 million of the JSF's \$37.1 million balance.

 Prior to FY 2014-15, revenue deposited in the Secondary Road Patrol and Training Fund was used for Secondary Road Patrol grants to counties, reimbursement of training costs for local law enforcement agencies, and Michigan Commission on Law Enforcement Standards' (MCOLES) administrative expenses.
 Beginning in FY 2014-15, reimbursements to local law enforcement agencies for training costs were eliminated due to decreasing revenue collected and increasing administrative expenses.
+Starting in FY 2017-18, as a result of Public Act 189 of 2016, MCOLES is prohibited from using its allocation of the Secondary Road Patrol and Training Fund for administrative costs.
+Statute now limits MCOLE's use of it share of Secondary Road Patrol and Training Funds to only the reimbursement of training costs for local law enforcement agencies.

 Secondary Road Patrol grant funds are awarded to county sheriffs' offices for hiring additional personnel, purchasing and maintaining equipment, enforcing laws in state and county parks, selective motor vehicle inspection programs, and traffic safety education and information programs.
-A total of 119.1 road patrol deputies were funded by these grants in FY 2017-18.
+A total of 115 road patrol deputies were funded by these grants in FY 2019-20.
 This number peaked in FY 2001-02 with 192.7 deputies and has declined every year since.